 - Reporting varies depending on whether the expenditure is made by a committee or a non-committee entity.
 Fifteen states distinguish between committee and non-committee reports; committee reports are typically due quarterly or annually and include a pre- and postelection reporting requirement.
 Non-committee reports are typically triggered by the date and amount of the expenditures (i.e., a report may be due within seven days if the expenditure meets the reporting threshold).

-- States that do not break out reporting by committee versus non-committee groups typically follow a periodic reporting schedule.
+States that do not break out reporting by committee versus non-committee groups typically follow a periodic reporting schedule.
 Tennessee, for instance, requires semiannual reports during nonelection years, quarterly reports during election years, and a pre-primary and pre-general election statement.
 Seventeen states have periodic reporting schedules.
-Finally, some states simply require a report for every expenditure over a dollar threshold—Virginia requires a disclosure report within 24 hours of making any expenditure over $1,000 in a statewide election, or over $200 for any other election or when the expenditure is disseminated, whichever is first.
+Finally, some states simply require a report for every expenditure over a dollar threshold—Virginia, for instance, requires a disclosure report within 24 hours of making any expenditure over $1,000 in a statewide election, or over $200 for any other election or when the expenditure is disseminated, whichever is first.
 In addition to their general reporting rules, many states also have a special-circumstance reporting rule that is triggered in the run-up to an election.
 For example, Colorado requires a report to be made within 48 hours if an expenditure over $1,000 is made within 30 days of an election.
 Twenty-six states have similar special-circumstance rules.

 Which states have disclosure requirements for political action committees and what is the threshold?